 Jan is a part-time Adult Education tutor and also runs workshops at her studio in Steeple Claydon in Buckinghamshire.

 She is a member of the Buckinghamshire Art Society, Winslow & District Art Society, Milton Keynes Society of Artists, Buckingham Art for All and the Visual Images Group.
 She exhibits regularly throughout the year and her commissions include private houses, gardens, horses, flowers and steam trains.

 Barry Reynolds started drawing and painting at the age of six and continued to the age of fifteen when a interest and love of motorcycles took over his life.
 He was always top at art at school.
-Barry, who is now eighty-two, restarted painting pictures at the age of fifty, his subjects are across the board from old houses, landscapes, railway locos and Barry also likes to paint horses and characters from old Victorian photos and, occasionally, copies of Victorian artists' works.
+Barry, who is now eighty-three, restarted painting pictures at the age of fifty, his subjects are across the board from old houses, landscapes, railway locos and Barry also likes to paint horses and characters from old Victorian photos and, occasionally, copies of Victorian artists' works.
 In the last five years he has experimented with still life scenes.

 Barry always uses oil paint on board.